-Substance over form is the concept that the information shown in the financial statements and accompanying disclosures of a business should reflect the underlying realities of accounting transactions, rather than the legal form in which they appear.
+Substance over form is the concept that the financial statements and accompanying disclosures of a business should reflect the underlying realities of accounting transactions.
+Conversely, the information appearing in the financial statements should not merely comply with the legal form in which they appear.

 The key point of the concept is that a transaction should not be recorded in such a manner as to hide the true intent of the transaction, which would mislead the readers of a company's financial statements.